2010 Virginia Bicycle Guide > (PDF, 8 MB)

 - The 17-mile Mount Vernon Trail offers a variety of places to visit, including George Washington's home on the Potomac River.
 A pamphlet describing the route is available from the National Park Service.

-- The Northern Virginia Regional Park Authority maintains many miles of biking, hiking, horseback, jogging, and nature trails of varying lengths in the Washington and Old Dominion Railroad Regional Park.
-A trail guide detailing the 45-mile linear park may be purchased from NVRPA.
+- The Northern Virginia Regional Park Authority (NVRPA) maintains many miles of biking, hiking, horseback, jogging, and nature trails of varying lengths of varying lengths in their 24 regional parks.
+A trail guide of the Washington and Old Dominion Railroad Regional Park detailing the 45-mile linear park may be purchased from NVRPA.

 - Arlington County, next door to exciting Washington, D.C., has miles of on- and off-road trails.
 These are detailed on a map available from the county.